davidkmw0810/D2/README.md

 ## Result (in samples)
 * Accuracy in training set : 99%
 * Validation accuracy : 93%
-* 99% accuracy in our training is less than 5%, so this is enough for practical application.
+* Error in our training is less than 5%, so this is enough for practical application.

 ## Library